EasyX-Community/blockchain-data/README.md

 # energi3-blockchain-data
-Export of the Energi3 Blockchain
+Instructions to download and install Energi3 Blockchain (hosted on a private server)

 #### To import:
 > cd $HOME<br />